-Note!
 Locking rod and strap should be at 90° angle to closing loops.

 S-fold pilot chute bridle and place under left side flap.
-Pass the pull-up cords (3) through the closing loops in the pilot chute cap and the closing loop that is attached to the left side flap.
+Pass the pullup cords (3) through the closing loops in the pilot chute cap and the closing loop that is attached to the left side flap.
 Next center the pilot chute between the upper two grommets.
 Pass the ends of the pull-up cords through the slots in the T-handles.

-Hold the pilot chute in position with one hand and flip the container over onto its back.
+Holding the pilot chute in position with one hand and with the other hand under the pack, turn the pack over.

-Draw the pull-up cords through the grommets by removing the T-handles.
+Draw the pull-up cords through the grommets by removing the T-handles from the pack.